Debunking 4 Common Myths About Oxygen

-MYTH #3: There is less oxygen at higher elevations, which is why airplane cabins are pressurized.
+MYTH #3: There is less oxygen at higher elevations, which is why altitude sickness occurs and why airplane cabins are pressurized.

 Because everyone's bodies are different, some passengers may still be affected receiving less oxygen when they fly.
 Most people will only feel tired or get a slight headache, but traveling by commercial air can aggravate certain serious medical conditions.
 Oxygen Plus advises people with any medical condition to consult with their doctor to discuss potential complications before flying or using any Oxygen Plus products.

 Oxygen is NOT flammable.
-Oxygen itself is not combustible but it will cause an existing flame to grow more rapidly or appear to explode.
+It will, however, cause an existing flame to grow more rapidly or appear to explode.
 Compressed oxygen is especially dangerous.
 If you are using any form of oxygen tank for medicinal, recreational or other purposes, you should take special precautions around flames of any size, including those as small as a cigarette lighter or candle.
 As the leading manufacturers of portable recreational oxygen, Oxygen Plus canisters are safe if the product is used and stored as directed.

-Help put these common myths to rest!
+Help put these common myths to rest.
 Impress your friends the next time you're in Vegas, be confident of what is in the air on a plane or at a higher altitude and avoid potentially hazardous situations in your active, daily life.
-Got Oxygen?™

 Moss, MC, Scholey, AB, Wesnes, K, "Oxygen administration selectively enhances cognitive performance in healthy young adults: A placebo-controlled double-blind crossover study," Journal of Psychopharmacology, 1998 Dec;138:27-33